astronautas/astronautas.github.io/_posts/2023-08-01-is-it-a-feature-store-or-just-a-warehouse-table.md

 ### Single train-serve pipeline

-A standard argument - you don't want duplicate train-serving pipelines, since this might introduce skew, which reduces your model's accuracy.
+You don't want duplicate train-serving pipelines, since this will introduce skew (drift), which reduces your model's serving accuracy.
 A table partitioned by period e.g. a day would work just fine:

 ```sql
 # Training